 Trauma is the most common risk factor.
 Contact sports, such as karate or football, increase the risk of trauma.

-Symptoms include: Stuffy nose—1 or both nostrilsNosebleedsBreathing noisily during sleepFacial pain or headache
+Symptoms include: Stuffy nose—one or both nostrilsNosebleedsBreathing noisily during sleepFacial pain or headache

 You will be asked about your symptoms and medical history.
 A physical exam will be done, paying special attention to the nasal passages.